 - Pajamas: I sleep in shorts and t-shirts no matter what the temperature is and I didn’t expect that to change after giving birth – and it didn’t!
 So I packed 2 pairs of pajama shorts and 2 cute and comfy large t-shirts.
 I just pulled my t-shirt up and unhooked the nursing tank when I fed Lachlan at night.
 I also slept in just the nursing tank top one of the nights.
 I didn’t purchase a nursing bra until my milk regulated a little more and my cup size “stabilized”.

 - Clothes to Wear During the Day: We had visitors arriving randomly throughout the day (since my husband works at the hospital) so I wanted to always look a little “put together”.
-I lived in (and still do postpartum) 2 pairs of yoga pants (a high waisted pair and a maternity pair) and 2 comfy tops; one in green (it’s much lighter and prettier in real life than online) and another in “wine red”, pictured below.
+I lived in (and still do postpartum) 2 pairs of leggings (these are MY FAVORITE by far) and 2 comfy tops; one in green (it’s much lighter and prettier in real life than online) and another in “wine red”, pictured below.
 These also doubled as what I wore during our Fresh 48 photos with Tula Q Photo.
 I just wore one of my nursing tanks underneath these tops.
 It made everything so easy.

 - Maternity Underwear: I loved this maternity underwear during my pregnancy and I kept on wearing it after Lachlan was born.
 It’s comfy and continuously fit me